 4. Recipes + Meal Planning

 My meal planning time was cut in half by moving it into Trello.
-The set up is simple (and frankly, kind of fun)!
+The setup is simple (and frankly, kind of fun)!
 The overall board stores your recipes.
 Create lists for each meal type (e.g. breakfast, lunch, dinner) or food type (e.g. chicken, beef, soup).
 Then make cards for each recipe – be sure to include the prep time, ingredients, and directions.
 I also include where the recipe is from and a photo (which makes the board look really amazing!)
 Finally, I created extra cards for Leftovers and Take Out (because we know I’m not cooking every night.)
-When you’re ready to meal plan, open the recipe you want to make and set the due date for day you will cook it.
+When you’re ready to meal plan, open the recipe you want to make and set the due date for the day you will cook it.
 You can even plan for more than one meal by changing the time of day that it’s due so the meals will show up in order.
 Then view the board in Calendar mode – boom!
 Beautiful meal plan.
-Get my template here!

 5. Exercise Training Plans

 Do you have favorite workouts but can’t remember where you learned them?
 Or maybe you have a bunch of routines pinned on Pinterest that you never use?
 Create a board with a few lists to organize and plan your exercise training!
 Using a similar layout to the Recipe + Meal Planning board, create lists based on the type of workout or targetted muscle group.
 In the card, include the routine information or link (super helpful if you follow a number of YouTube/Instagram fitness pros!)
-When planning your week, set the due date on the card to the date you want to do the workout and ta-da!
+When planning your week, set the due date on the card to the date you want to do the workout, and ta-da!
 Easily planned weekly workouts!